spacelift-io/user-documentation/docs/concepts/policy/git-push-policy.md

 }
 ```

-As an aside, note that in order to keep the example readable we had to define `ignore` in a negative way as per [the Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle).
-A minimal example of this policy is available [here](https://play.openpolicyagent.org/p/2jjy1kSGBM).
+As an aside, note that in order to keep the example readable we had to define `ignore` in a negative way as per [the Anna Karenina principle](https://en.wikipedia.org/wiki/Anna_Karenina_principle){: rel="nofollow"}.
+A minimal example of this policy is available [here](https://play.openpolicyagent.org/p/2jjy1kSGBM){: rel="nofollow"}.

 ### Status checks and ignored pushes

 By default when the push policy instructs Spacelift to ignore a certain change, no commit status check is sent back to the VCS.
 This behavior is explicitly designed to prevent noise in monorepo scenarios where a large number of stacks are linked to the same Git repo.

-However, in certain cases one may still be interested in learning that the push was ignored, or just getting a commit status check for a given stack when it's set as required as part of [GitHub branch protection](https://docs.github.com/en/github/administering-a-repository/managing-a-branch-protection-rule) set of rules, or simply your internal organization rules.
+However, in certain cases one may still be interested in learning that the push was ignored, or just getting a commit status check for a given stack when it's set as required as part of [GitHub branch protection](https://docs.github.com/en/github/administering-a-repository/managing-a-branch-protection-rule){: rel="nofollow"} set of rules, or simply your internal organization rules.

 In that case, you may find the `notify` rule useful.
 The purpose of this rule is to override default notification settings.
 So if you want to notify your VCS vendor even when a commit is ignored, you can define it like this: